 If you are already one of our member lawyers, I want to make sure you are actually USING the email content we give you to keep your clients informed about the progress of their work with you consistently after they hire you.

 I also want to make sure you’ve programmed them into your automated system so they go out systematically, without you having to do a thing.

-If you are not yet one of our member lawyers, and you provide estate planning and/or business planning services (or want to), and want to provide a WOW experience to your clients, I hope you will join us on our next call about our Personal Family Lawyer, Family Business Lawyer, and Creative Business Lawyer membership.
+If you are not yet one of our member lawyers, and you provide estate planning and/or business planning services (or want to), and want to provide a WOW experience to your clients, watch our free video series here to find out how you can start shifting your own practice through implementing a new law business model.

 Finally, if you are not one of our member lawyers and you do not serve families and/or small business owners, I hope you will consider how you can create these sustainable systems in your own practice.
 Yes, it takes a little effort.
 But, the results are worth it.